mbernste/mbernste.github.io/_posts/2024-11-24-intuition_biology_goodsell.md

 <center><img src="https://www.wikipathways.org/wikipathways-assets/pathways/WP231/WP231.png" alt="drawing" width="1500"/></center>
 Acknowledgement: Agrawal A, et al. (2024) WikiPathways 2024: next generation pathway database.
 NAR.

 Now, if cells are so crowded, how exactly does the orderly structure of a signalling pathways and networks emerge at all from the chaotic environment of the cell?
-If all these molecules are constantly bumping into eachother, won't we get spurious interactions between molecules?
-Moreover, how do two interacting proteins/molecules "find" one another at a high enough frequency?
-In short, how can we model cells using networks at all?

-As far as I know, there are four fundamental properties about the biophysics and chemistry that occurs within cells that leads to the network model:

-1. Chemical interactions between biomolecules are hyper specific
+Learning the following four facts helped explain, to some extent, how the network model can be used to describe cellular processes:

+1. Molecules move extremely fast inside cells
+2. Proteins are hyper-specific in regards to what they will bind to
-2. Many chemical reactions require enzymatic catalysis
+3. Many chemical reactions require enzymatic catalysis to occur
-3. Cells are highly compartmentalized
+4. Cells are highly compartmentalized
-4. Molecules move extremely fast inside cells

 Now, let's address the first question: if proteins and other biomolecules are so packed within the cell and constantly bumping into one another, wouldn't we expect many abberant interactions between molecules?
 This was my intuition at least; however, that intuition is wrong.